hassio-addons/addon-tailscale/tailscale/DOCS.md

 When not set, the add-on by default will advertise routes to your subnets on all supported interfaces.

-### Option: `forward_to_host`

-Forward incoming tailnet connections to the host's primary interface when userspace networking is disabled.

-When not set, this option is enabled by default.

-When userspace networking is enabled, Tailscale automatically forwards incoming tailnet connections to localhost.

-When userspace networking is disabled, the add-on can forward incoming tailnet connections to Home Assistant's primary host interface.
-This means you don't have to enable subnet routing just to access services on the host from the tailnet.

-**Note:** Without forwarding, services running only on the interfaces managed by Home Assistant (i.e. not on all interfaces), are inaccessible from the tailnet when userspace networking is disabled.

-**Note:** Tailscale's serve and funnel features have priority over this plain port forwarding, those connections won't be forwarded directly to the host.

-**Note:** Hairpinning is not implemented, do not test forwarding by accessing the host, from itself, through the tailscale0 interface.

 ### Option: `funnel`